expectedbehavior/doc_raptor_gem/README.md

 DocRaptor
 ==========

 This is a Ruby gem providing a simple wrapper around the DocRaptor API.
+DocRaptor is a web service that allows you to convert [html to pdf](http://docraptor.com) or html to xls.

 ## Usage ######################################################################